ImAni07/ImAni07/README.md

 - 👀 I’m interested in Python, Data Science, Data Analytics, Machine Learning, Artificial Intelligence and Bioinformatics.
 - 🌱 I’m currently learning Biomedical Science and Engineering.
 - 💞️ I’m looking to collaborate on Projects related to Python, Data Science, Data Analytics, Machine Learning, Artificial Intelligence and Bioinformatics.
-- 📫 How to reach me LinkedIN Profile: https://www.linkedin.com/in/anirban-majumder-49344a288?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
+- 📫 How to reach me LinkedIn Profile: www.linkedin.com/in/anirban-majumder-49344a288
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...